lsst/LDM-135/index.rst

-state-of-the-art in peta-scale data management and analysis, we continue a dialog with all relevant solution providers, both DBMS and Map/Reduce, as well as with data-intensive users, both industrial and scientific, through the XLDB conference and workshop series we lead, and beyond.
+state-of-the-art in peta-scale data management and analysis, we continue a dialog with all relevant solution providers, both DBMS and Map/Reduce, as well as with data-intensive users, both industrial and scientific, through the `XLDB`_ conference and workshop series we lead, and beyond.

 To understand query complexity and expected access patterns, we are working with LSST Science Collaborations and the LSST Science Council to understand the expected query load and query complexity.
-We have compiled a set of common queries [3] and distilled this set into a smaller set of representative queries we use for various scalability tests–this set represents each major query type, ranging from trivial low volume, to complex correlations.
-[32].
+We have compiled a set of common queries [common-queries]_ and distilled this set into a smaller set of representative queries we use for various scalability tests–this set represents each major query type, ranging from trivial low volume, to complex correlations. [perftests]_.
 We have also talked to scientists and database developers from other astronomical surveys, including SDSS, 2MASS, Gaia, DES, LOFAR and Pan-STARRS.

 To deal with unpredictability of analysis, we will use shared scans.
 With shared scans, users will have access to all the data, all the